Trekking in Nepal | Is Nepal Safe for Trekking?

 🍵 Break time and location

-🛌 Chosen nightly accommodation from teahouses to lodges
+🛌 Chosen nightly accommodation from tea houses to lodges

 🧭 Prioritized personal preferences such as immersion into culture, nature walks, meditation, photography, silence or local connection